-If your LinkedIn profile doesn't display this icon (left), you need to improve it.
-An "All-Star" profile is a complete profile that recieves 14 times (1,400%) more visibility in search results than one which is not All-Star.
+If your LinkedIn Profile doesn't display this icon (left) on your Profile's Dashboard, you need to improve it.
+An "All-Star" Profile is a complete Profile that receives 14 times (1,400%) more visibility in search results than one which is not All-Star.

-Of course, the opposite is also true.
-Done poorly, your LinkedIn profile hurts your chances at a job for several reasons:
+Done poorly, your LinkedIn Profile hurts your chances at a job for several reasons:

 Start by connecting with colleagues, friends, even family.
 Don't forget clients / customers, suppliers, and other "allies" in your work.
 Also, reach out to former colleagues (great excuse to get back in touch), former classmates (again, great excuse to reconnect), former professors and instructors, former clients / customers (and/or suppliers), and others you know.